Identity and Access Management Framework: A Complete Guide

 Contextual & Just-In-Time Access

-Contextual controls consider the relevant criteria of location, device trust, network trust, and business context in making access decisions, allowing organizations to create complex/advanced security policies while keeping usability intact.
+Just-In-Time provisioning provides temporary elevated permissions on an as-needed basis and then automatically revokes any access after task completion.
+This approach reduces standing privileges and the attack surface.
+Contextual controls consider the relevant criteria of location, device trust, network trust, and business context in making access decisions, allowing organizations to create advanced security policies while keeping usability intact.

 Cloud Infrastructure Entitlement Management (CIEM) Integration

 CIEM takes IAM one step further by extending it to maintain visibility and control over permissions for cloud resources across multi-cloud environments.
-This integration is critical as organizations are relying more on cloud services to conduct their missions.
+This integration is critical as organizations rely more on cloud services to conduct their missions.
+By integrating traditional IAM and CIEM, organizations gain a unified identity governance capability across both on-premise and cloud environments, ensuring identity security policies are consistently enforced for all resources, regardless of where they reside.

 Real-World Applications by Industry